Admitting now

 What is withdrawal management?

-Withdrawal management is the medical supervision of a patient’s body clearing a substance to which it has become physically dependent.
+Withdrawal management is the clinical supervision of a patient’s body clearing a substance to which it has become physically dependent.
 Different substances produce different withdrawal syndromes — some dangerous, some merely unbearable.
 All benefit from clinical management; several require it.

 At SimranShri, withdrawal management is the first clinical phase of our residential addiction programmes.
 It is not offered as a standalone service in most cases — detox without the subsequent therapy, family integration, and aftercare produces very high relapse rates.
 Our withdrawal management is psychiatrist-led, 24×7 monitored, and substance-specific — with a seamless transition into the main treatment programme once physical stabilisation is achieved.